Dudley: Early modern and Industrial Revolution

 Dud Dudley's discovery, together with improvements to the local road network and the construction of the Dudley Canal, made Dudley into an important industrial and commercial centre.
 The first Newcomen steam engine, used to pump water from the mines of the Lord Dudley's estates, was installed at the Conygree coal works a mile east of Dudley Castle in 1712, though this is challenged by Wolverhampton, which also claims to have been the location of the first working Newcomen engine.

 Dudley's population grew dramatically during the 18th and 19th centuries because of the increase in industry, with the main industries including coal and limestone mining.
 Other industries included iron, steel, engineering, metallurgy, glass cutting, textiles and leatherworking.

 During this time living conditions remained very poor, with Dudley being named "the most unhealthy place in the country" in 1851.
-Health Inspector William Lee stated that "In no other part of England and Wales is the work of human extermination effected in so short a time as … in Dudley".
+Health Inspector William Lee stated that "In no other part of England and Wales is the work of human extermination effected in so short a time as ... in Dudley".
 The report led to the installation of clean water supplies and sewage systems.
 Later the extensive development of council housing during the early 20th century relocated the occupants of local slum housing.

-Following the Reform Act of 1832, Dudley returned one Member of Parliament (MP), a privilege first enacted in the Parliament of 1295.
+Following the Reform Act 1832, Dudley returned one Member of Parliament (MP), a privilege first enacted in the Parliament of 1295.
 The town was re-incorporated as a Municipal Borough in 1865, later becoming a County Borough in 1889.